NaimElijah/Analysis_and_Design_of_Software_Systems_Project/docs/Instructions.md

 ## General

 ### Data and Massages info
-- Required fields are usually marked with an asterisk (*) or highlighted
+- Required fields are marked with an asterisk (*) or highlighted
 - Error messages appear in red text
 - Success messages appear in green text
 - Warning messages appear in yellow text